Jessica Soho

-Maria Jessica Aspiras Soho ([ˌdʒɛsiˈka ˈsɔho]; born March 27, 1964) is a Filipino broadcast journalist known as the host of the news magazine program Kapuso Mo, Jessica Soho (2004present) on GMA Network GTV & Pinoy Hits.
-She formerly anchored the newscast State of the Nation with Jessica Soho on GMA News TV from 2011 to 2021.
+Maria Jessica Aspiras Soho ([ˌdʒɛsiˈka ˈsɔho]; born March 27, 1964) is a Filipino broadcast journalist affiliated with GMA Network.
+She is the host of the news magazine program Kapuso Mo, Jessica Soho on GMA, and was the news anchor for State of the Nation on GMA News TV (now GTV) from 2011 to 2021.

 Soho is a multi-awarded journalist.
 In 1998, Soho became the first Filipino to win the British Fleet Street Award for Journalism.
 In 1999, Soho and the I-Witness team received the Philippines' first Peabody Award for producing the "Kidneys for Sale" and "Kamao" documentaries.
 Soho's story of a hostage crisis in Cagayan Valley made her the first Filipino to win in the New York Film Festival.

 Early life

-Maria Jessica Aspiras Soho was born in San Fernando, La Union, Philippines, on March 27, 1964.
+Maria Jessica Aspiras Soho was born on March 27, 1964, in San Fernando, La Union, Philippines.
 Her parents are Abelardo Soho, a government employee, and Maura Aspiras, an agriculturist.
 Soho's grandmothers, Sixta "Apo Ittang" Aspiras and Concepción "Cion" Soho, influenced her in telling stories.
+She is of Chinese descent through her paternal grandfather with a surname Szeto (later baptized as Pedro Szeto later in his life or Pedro Soho), who immigrated to the Philippines from Kaiping County, Guangdong, China, in the early 20th century.

 Soho attended the University of the Philippines Diliman to study mass communication.
 One of her professors was Luis Beltran, who inspired Soho to finish her studies and practice journalism in Manila.